boredazfcuk/docker-icloudpd/README.md

 # docker-icloudpd
 An Alpine Linux Docker container for ndbroadbent's iCloud Photos Downloader.
 I use it for syncing the photo streams of all the iDevices in my house back to my server because it's the only way of backing up multiple devices to a single location.
-It uses the system keyring to securely store credentials, has HEIC to JPG conversion capability, and supports Telegram, Prowl & WebHook notifications.
+It uses the system keyring to securely store credentials, has HEIC to JPG conversion capability, and supports Telegram, Prowl, Pushover, WebHook & DingTalk notifications.

 ## MANDATORY ENVIRONMENT VARIABLES